Areteem Summer Camps

 The academic curriculum at Math Zoom Summer Camp is geared towards building a solid foundation and expanding problem-solving skills to prepare students for getting into and succeeding in their school system’s accelerated math path.
 Moreover, Math Zoom students have been very successful in advanced math contests and competitions, such as AMC 8/10/12, AIME, USA(J)MO, MathCounts, ARML, ZIML, and others, which helps set them apart in college applications and career advancement.
 Students gain a greater interest in math, better skills in problem-solving, and confidence in facing academic challenges.
 By reaching their highest potential and achieving outstanding performance on one or more of these contests, students demonstrate their passion and competency to top college admission officers.

 Communication and leadership development is also stressed in all of Areteem's programs.
 The curriculum for our programs encourages students' participation and helps to improve skills in both communication and leadership.
 Confidence shines when students talk about the subjects they enjoy with peers who share their same interests.
 Areteem encourages students to show their passion to their peers and school friends; telling them the fun they have with playing mathematical wisdom games and solving math problems.
 This naturally demonstrated passion is contagious and the fact that students are influencing others is a solid demonstration of leadership.
 Areteem students will be trained in how to master their leadership skills by forming and leading Math Zoom Clubs when they return home from the summer camp.

 What is the typical age of participants?
 What is the student/teacher ratio and how are students grouped?

 The Areteem Summer Camps are held every year on the campuses of top universities across the United States and throughout the world.
 Camps usually run for 2 or 3 weeks, with residential and day options varying by location.
+Online Camps are also available.
 Click here to see a history of past dates, locations, and photos taken during the camp.